 Baked Parmesan Acorn Squash

-Parmesan-crusted acorn squash will make a delightful side dish this season.
-The slices are coated in olive oil, cheese, and herbs, and baked until perfectly tender.
-Loaded with flavor, this a superb side dish to serve all season long!
+Parmesan-crusted acorn squash is easily made with slices of acorn that are coated in olive oil, cheese, and herbs, and baked until perfectly tender.
+Loaded with flavor, this acorn squash recipe will make a superb side dish to serve all season long!

 A white platter filled with slices of acorn squash baked with parmesan coating.

 The fall is the perfect time to enjoy these acorn squashes.
-They have bright orange flesh and are part of the gourd family, which includes pumpkins, butternut squash, and zucchini.
-And, the acorn squash is an ideal vegetable to bake or roast in the oven – the Italian way!
+The acorn squash is an ideal vegetable to bake or roast in the oven.
+Plus, this recipe is not only an easy one, but we decided to make it with an Italian flair.

-This squash alone is very bland and will need some seasonings.
-So we decided to jazz them up and make them similar to the way our mother always baked her vegetables, like her roasted parmesan zucchini, oven-baked parsnip fries, and roasted potato marinara, just to name a few.
+Acorn squash can be quite bland on its own, and will require some seasonings.
+So we decided to jazz them up with some grated Parmesan cheese and Italian seasonings.
+We made these acorn squashes similar to the way our mother always baked her vegetables, such as her roasted parmesan zucchini, oven-baked parsnip fries, and roasted potato marinara, just to name a few.

 Reasons We Love Acorn Squash